Bristol-Cyber-Security-Group/testbed-os/docs/orchestration/architecture.rst

 There are four different scenarios for command running of tasks:

-:local testbed host: This is running a task on the current (master) testbed host.
+:local testbed host: This is running a task on the current (main) testbed host.
     Note: there is no need for SSH as it will be a local command.
     Note: we do not need to push files since the artefacts will already be in this host's file system.

-:local testbed guest: This is running a task on a testbed guest that is on the current (master) testbed host.
+:local testbed guest: This is running a task on a testbed guest that is on the current (main) testbed host.
     This uses SSH.

 :remote testbed host: This is running a task on a remote testbed host.